AntonisGkortzis/fun-in-Athens/guide.md

 Enjoy the best local on-the-go snacks on your way to visiting the most popular fresh markets, in which you are going to taste a selection of traditional products.

-*Note that thsese free guided tours are tip based, meaning that you can pay as much money you want, depending on how much you liked the tour.*
+*Note that thsese free guided tours are tip based, meaning that you can pay as much money you want, depending on how much you liked the tour.
+Walk and have fun!*
 *All info retrieved from:* [Freetour.com app](https://play.google.com/store/apps/details?id=com.freetour.android.mobileapp&hl=el)